C4Q/AC3.2-MorningBreath/README.md

 - Weather
 - Top 10 news feed from Washington Post
 - Motivational Quote
 - MTA Advisories
+- And Brit Siri reads that all aloud to you, BBC News style!

 ##Future Roadmap:
-- implementing an alarm that activates app (doable?)
+- implementing an alarm that activates Siri
-- filter setting to users content (like facestergram)
+- filter setting to users content (like Facestergram)

 #Lessons Learned

 ##Karen

 ###The Importance of API documentation!

 After some long contemplation, you finally have an idea and if you’re lucky you found the API that’ll make your App possible.
 If you’re like me, you look at the JSON data, and you’re ready to dive in and start your parsing.